cyberman/AWeb3/README.md

 The first priority however is to get a good, stable build of AWeb in the form Yvon left it in when he gave it to the community.

-The current AWeb 3.6 runs well on OS4 as a 68k binary at least in standalone mode, without it's plugins, which reportedly conflict with the way OS4 manages classic shared libraries.
+The current AWeb 3.6 Alpha 3 runs well on OS4 as a 68k binary at least in standalone mode, without it's plugins, which reportedly conflict with the way OS4 manages classic shared libraries.
+Note that there are some known OS4-specific issues documented in the release notes.

 ### Can I contribute to the new AWeb?